 The fact that these explanations aren’t apparent allows the film to remain in that disturbing subjective borderland between dream and reality.
 You’d think that it would be more likely that a younger, less “mature” artist would feel the need to clarify and explain, but The Reflecting Skin is at ease with its ambiguity in a way that Heartless isn’t.
 Ridley’s explanations make sense, but they stand outside the film itself; while they no doubt enabled him to shape the film into what it is, the viewer doesn’t need them to make sense of it.
 Without such explanations, the film resides in that wonderful space between the physical reality being photographed and the dream-like plane which we enter when we give ourselves to the experience of watching images in the dark.
 Too much analysis and explanation brings our imaginations crashing back to earth.

 The film is visually assured, every image richly expressive.
-Although much of it was shot on actual locations (including the houses where Seth and Dolphin live), the art direction is loaded with suggestive details – particularly Dolphin’s house with all its maritime paraphernalia, including whaling equipment.
+Although much of it was shot on actual locations in Alberta (including the houses where Seth and Dolphin live), the art direction is loaded with suggestive details – particularly Dolphin’s house with all its maritime paraphernalia, including whaling equipment.
 The cast is uniformly excellent, not just Mortensen, still early in his career, but also Lindsay Duncan, primarily a television actress, here giving a performance quite terrifying in its raw emotional power; Duncan Fraser and Sheila Moore as the parents provide a chilling context for Seth’s psychotic absence of affect, while Jeremy Cooper, in his first role, manages to hold the film together with his disturbingly cold, watchful manner, becoming the monster even as he projects monstrousness onto those around him.

 Soda’s Blu-ray is superbly produced, with a beautifully restored image and a strong soundtrack which is subtle in its uses of ambiance, while Nick Bicât’s evocative score gives the film a sense of scale.